Metropolitan British Police virus - How to remove?

 Manual Metropolitan British Police virus removal

 Important Note: Although it is possible to manually remove Metropolitan British Police virus, such activity can permanently damage your system if any mistakes are made in the process, as advanced spyware parasites are able to automatically repair themselves if not completely removed.
 Thus, manual spyware removal is recommended for experienced users only, such as IT specialists or highly qualified system administrators.
-For other users, we recommend using Spyhunter or other tools found on 2-viruses.com.
+For other users, we recommend using Reimage or other tools found on 2-viruses.com.

 It is impossible to list all file names and locations of modern parasites.
-You can identify remaining parasites, other Metropolitan British Police virus infected files and get help in Metropolitan British Police virus removal by using Spyhunter scanner.
+You can identify remaining parasites, other Metropolitan British Police virus infected files and get help in Metropolitan British Police virus removal by using Reimage scanner.